Siddopari/STEMlab_Pynq-SDK/LED-blink.md

      * **Implementation**: places the logical elements of the synthesized design into the particular chip architecture.
      * **Bitstream generation**: creates a binary image that contains the implemented design.

 * After a few minutes, the process completes.
-Press *Cancel* to close the the pop-up window.
+Press *Cancel* to close the pop-up window.
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/bitstreamCompleted.PNG" width="200"/>

 ## Running the design